 9. SVICKOVA NA SMETANE – CZECHIA

-Svickova can be something very new to you if you have never experienced Middle European cuisine.
-The dish is known as braised beef tenderloin that is served with a vegetable-cream based sauce, homemade bread dumpling and cranberry sauce.
-This dish looks simple at first but all ingredients take time and labor to prepare.
-The balance of sauce along with sweet and sour structure stands out, beef is very tender and juicy at the same time – yum!
-U Bulinu is a small bistro focuses on Czech cuisine, try their specialty of braised beef with cream sauce.
+Svickovan food can be seem very intimidating if you have never experienced Middle European cuisine.
+However, Svickova Na Smetane, is a great place to start, this is a dish with braised beef tenderloin that is served with a vegetable-cream based sauce, homemade bread dumplings and cranberry sauce.
+This dish looks simple at first but all the ingredients take time and labor to prepare.
+The balance of sauces along with sweet and sour structure stands out and the beef is both tender and juicy!
+U Bulinu is a small bistro which focuses on Czech cuisine and their specialty is Svickova Na Smetane!

 Address: Budechska 803/2 –Prague